Workflow

 If you this is not enough for you will probably want to write your own ABAP routines for generating the text and generating the attachments to go with the text.

-Use the function group SO01 which contains functions of the form SO_*_API1 which are ideal for creating your own sophisticated messages.
 There are plenty of advantages of how these are used within the SAP system.

 How do I send reports?